-The statistics show Denmark's imports and exports of services from/to other countries distributed on partner countries and approx. 60 service categories on an annual basis.
-On a quarterly basis the statistics are published on a more aggregate level and on a monthly basis completely aggregated only.
+The statistics show Denmark's imports and exports of services from/to other countries distributed on partner countries and approx. 70 service categories on a quarterly basis.
+On a monthly basis the statistics are completely aggregated.

 2.2 Classification system